ynyang94/Decision-Tree-Implementation-Yufeng/README.md

 **Note**
 You actually only need to run **run.sh** once in each sub folder in Ensemble Learning. \
 The results is stored in the test file name in the format like: bank_test_xxxx.py
+### Neural Network
+NeuralNetwork.py implements all the APIs of neural nets, such as forward propogation, backword propogation,SGD etc.\
+bank_test.py is test case for bank note dataset.\
+dnn.py is pytorch version of neural nets.
+Please ensure to install pytorch, torchvision before running the code.
+### logistic regression
+logistic.py includes SGD for MAP and MLE version logistic regression.\
+bank_test.py is test case for dataset.
 ### SVM
 All apis of SVM: linear primal dual, kernel svm and bonus question (kernel perceptron) are in SupportVectorMachine.py bank_test.py loads data and hyper-parameter for test.